Students working on laptop

 To add to what was said, and provide additional nuance to the ‘why’ behind my opinion:

 Finding a sense of psychological safety as a Black person in an exclusionary society is already one of our biggest challenges.
-Educational institutions and professionals in all spaces need to recognize and express that EVERYONE has the right to feel safe, and the use of this word immediately takes that away from people.
+Educational institutions and professionals in all spaces need to recognize and express that everyone has the right to feel safe, and the use of this word immediately takes that away from people.

 To quote Ijeoma Oluo, author of So You Want to Talk about Race, “The history of a word matters as long as the effects of that history are still felt… As long as we have had the spoken word, language has been one of the first tools deployed in efforts to oppress others.
 Words are how we process the world, how we form our societies, how we codify our morals.”